krystvrl/python_labs/README2.md

 def flatten(mat: list[list | tuple]) -> list:
     result=[]
     for object in mat:
-        if type(object) is not list or not tuple:
+        for item in object:
-            return TypeError
+            if type(item) is not int or not float: raise TypeError
         else:
             for item in object:
                 result.append(item)